Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

-### Testing
+## Testing

 Throughout the development of the project, I carried out testing.
 I used the Chrome Developer Tools consistently.
 The application structure and mobile-first layout was tested on Google Chrome, Firefox and Safari.
-The application was tested on the following smartphone devices: iPhone11, Google Pixel 3, Galaxy S7
+The application was tested on the following smartphone devices: iPhone11, Google Pixel 3,

-#### Functional testing:
+### Functional testing:

 - That all of the links are open wihout any problems